CodyStride/Cody_Stride-soen341projectF2023/README.md

 | Role         | Project Manager   | Full-Stack Developer   | Front-End Developer  | Back-End Developer  | Scrum Master         |

-Let's take a deeper look into each individual's role:
+Let's take a deeper look into each individual's role and background:

 * **Adam Chami (Project Manager)**: As the project manager, Adam's goal will be to decide the team's objectives and ensure that the development of the project is properly advancing.
 The project manager will collaborate with everyone on the team in order to help solve any arising issues and will assign user points to each user story based on the customer's requirements.
 * **Adrian Nico Salvado (Full-Stack Developer)**: The full stack developer's job is to work on both the front end and back end as he has knowledge of how both parts of the site work.
 Adrian will ensure that both the front-end and back-end are well connected so that the complete website works properly.
 He will have to collaborate with the front-end and back-end developers in order to assist them in the aspects they're working on while also learning and applying new technologies that might come in play later on in the project.